wemat/wemat.github.io/README.md

 - Scope: Medium
 - Tech: Python with Pytorch, Pandas

-> descripition and code are coming soon.
+> Descripition and code are coming soon.

 ## 4. Django Webapplication: Website and Reservation Tool
 Scope: Large\
 Tech: Django, Python, MySQL, Bootstrap, HTML, CSS

-I developed <a href="https://www.tuoretta.ch/">this</a>  website for a holiday appartment.
-Users can create an account and make reservations.
-I developed a calendar widget from scratch that shows the availability to the website visitors and the bookings with the names to the logged in users.
+I developed <a href="https://www.tuoretta.ch/">this</a>  website for a holiday appartment where users can create an account and make reservations.
+I created a calendar widget from scratch which shows the availability to website visitors.
+Logged in users also see the concrete bookings in the calendar.

 ## 5. Mars Lander